MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 These decisions were made to reduce the test matrix required to ship this first version.

-We did NOT ship features that could lead to false positives in Visual Studio 2019 16.9.
+Features that could lead to false positives in Visual Studio 2019 16.9 were not shipped.
 That discipline enforced an effective testing integrity necessary when considering interop with decades of exiting code.
 The following functionalities may be considered to implementation later:

 - [Initialization Order Fiasco](https://github.com/google/sanitizers/wiki/AddressSanitizerInitializationOrderFiasco)
 - [Intra Object Overflow](https://github.com/google/sanitizers/wiki/AddressSanitizerIntraObjectOverflow)